 We reached the top of the mountain just a few moments later, and my thoughts now turned to the descent.
 As predicted, the hills were just as steep on the way down and I was beginning to feel extremely uneasy.

 “Good thing we’ve got brakes, hey?”
-I muttered to Dave, my anxiety amplifying when I received no response.
+I muttered to Dave.
+I wondered why he wasn’t responding.

 I suddenly shot forwards as Dave slammed hard on the brakes, giving me no option but to peer over his shoulder and down.
 My scream caught in my throat, strangled and almost soundless, when I saw the huge drop in front of us.
 There was no way of stopping now, the strength of the brakes were fading with every minute and we were beginning to pick up speed.